buidly/sc-xmodules-rs/.github/CONTRIBUTING.md

 Thank you again for your interest in contributing to our project.
 We look forward to working with you!

+## Bug Reports

+Found something that xModules should support?
+Stumbled upon some unexpected behavior?

+Possible bugs may be raised as a "Potential Issue" discussion, feature requests may be raised as an "Ideas" discussion.
+We can then determine if the discussion needs to be escalated into an "Issue" or not, or if we'd consider a pull request.

+Try to be more descriptive as you can and in case of a bug report, provide as much information as possible like:

+- mx-sdk version used
+- Code snippet
+- Error traceback
+- You should always try to reduce any examples to the simplest possible case that demonstrates the issue.

 ## Implementing a new module

 For all the engineers and builders out there that what to implement a new module we assembled a detailed guide for you